prezohq/prezo-assignment-frontend/README.md

 - make sure the dropped slide is always visible in the viewport

-- write clean, modular code that can extended in future
+- write clean, modular code that can be extended

 ### Advanced
 These are not strictly necessary.
 But if you are deeply curious about building stuff, you can take on one of these tasks.

 - add undo/redo

-- any ux flair you want to add (eg some animation when releasing the slide)
+- any ux flair you want to add (eg. some animation when releasing the slide)

 - allow dragging multiple slides at once